javafa/Android-MVVM/README.md

 }
 ```
 ### Base Util (DiffUtil)
+do not define var id or fun getId() in BaseDiffItem. it will conflict with Room.
 ```
 open class DiffCallback<T: BaseDiffItem> : DiffUtil.ItemCallback<T>() {
     override fun areItemsTheSame(oldItem: T, newItem: T): Boolean {